qsecure-labs/overlord/README.md

 ```

 # RedBaron
 **Red Baron only supports Terraform version 0.11 and will only work on Linux x64 systems.
-We will try to update it to support newer versions as well on a later date.**
+We will try to update it to support newer versions as well on a later phase.**

 For more information on how to modify the terraform modules and about the Red Baron project visit the following [Link](https://github.com/byt3bl33d3r/Red-Baron).

 ## Notes
 ### Firewall rules
 Overlord does not support adding new firewall rules from the CLI at the current time.
-You can add or remove the rules  from the RedBaron modules directory on the  terraform code or after the installation on each provider.
+You can add or remove rules from the RedBaron modules directory on the Terraform code or after the installation of each provider (i.e. manually via the cloud provider's web interface).
 - AWS: https://www.terraform.io/docs/providers/aws/r/security_group.html
 - DIGITALOCEAN: https://www.terraform.io/docs/providers/do/r/firewall.html